tddfellow/tddfellow.github.io/source/_posts/2016-09-17-build-your-own-testing-framework-part-4.markdown

 ## Render the name of the test suite

 So where should the name of the test suite come from?
 Probably it should be a test suite class name.
-Currently all of them are anonymous classes and therefore don't have a name:
+Currently, all of them are anonymous classes and therefore don't have a name:

 ```javascript
 runTestSuite(function () {